David Saint-Jacques' roles and responsibilities

 Once a doctor, always a doctor—even in space

-David will act as crew medical officer during Expedition 58/59.
+David was a crew medical officer during his mission.

-As a crew medical officer, David is committed to the health and well-being of his crewmates, and he'll be ready to spring to action as required.
+As a crew medical officer, David was committed to the health and well-being of his crewmates, and ready to spring to action as required.

 Knowing the Columbus Laboratory inside out